AzonMedia/guzaba-platform-docs/README.md

 ```
 $ docker ps
 ```
+## Running in production

-**NOTE - on first run:** The front end needs to be compiled - inside the container execute:
+**NOTE - on first run in production:** The front end needs to be compiled - inside the container execute:
 ```
 $ cd /home/local/app/public_src
 $ ./build_prod